 Allocated claims handling expenses connected with claims that have occurred at or before the valuation date are included in the claims data and therefore implicitly projected as part of the claims projection.
-Unallocated claims management expenses or unallocated loss adjustment expenses ("ULAE") are also included in the estimate of claims provisions.
-These are equal to the estimated cost of all activity (not directly allocated to individual claims) that is yet to arise in the process of settling claims on business undertaken.
+Unallocated claims management expenses or unallocated loss adjustment expenses ("ULAE") are also part of the estimate of claims provisions.
+These are the estimated cost of all activity (not directly allocated to individual claims) that is to arise in the process of settling the outstanding and IBNR claims as at the valuation date.